-One of the biggest events in Malaga takes place in mid-September – Malaga Fashion Week takes over Calle Larios.
-For two full evenings as local, Spanish and international fashion design struttsits stuff along the longest catwalk in Europe, all 300 metres of it.
-Now into its eighth year and attracting big names on the fashion scene, Malaga Fashion Week is a must-see if you happen to be in the city during September.
+One of the biggest events in Malaga takes place in September – Malaga Fashion Week takes over Calle Larios.
+For two full evenings as local, Spanish and international fashion design struts its stuff along the longest catwalk in Europe, all 300 metres of it lined with stunning turquoise carpet.

 What to expect

-This blog post includes our highlights and some pictures and videos of all that went on during the Larios Catwalk at Malaga Fashion Week in 2016.
+This blog post includes our highlights and some pictures and videos of all that went on during the Larios Catwalk at Malaga Fashion Week in 2019.
 So, grab yourself a glass of wine, sit back and relax while you discover what men and women will be wearing next (or not!).

-Highlights at Malaga Fashion Week
+Highlights at Malaga Fashion Week 2019

 Malaga Fashion Week is one of the events including in the year-round calendar in the Events section of our Guide to Malaga.